Trial of Saddam Hussein: First hearing: 1 July 2004

 The 67-year-old former president, Saddam Hussein, appeared confident and defiant throughout the 46-minute hearing.
-Alternating between listening to and gesturing at the judge Rizgar Mohammed Amin, he questioned the legitimacy of the tribunal set up to try him.
-He called the court a "play" aimed at George W. Bush's chances of winning the U.S. presidential election.
+Alternating between listening to and gesturing at judge Rizgar Mohammed Amin, he questioned the legitimacy of the tribunal.
+He called the court a "play" aimed at increasing George W. Bush's chances of winning the U.S. presidential election.
 He emphatically rejected charges against him.
 "This is all theater.
 The real criminal is Bush", he stated.
 When asked by the judge to identify himself in his first appearance before an Iraqi judge (three of the five judges and the prosecutor were never identified nor photographed for security reasons), he answered, "You are an Iraqi, you know who I am."

 Also during the arraignment, Saddam defended Iraq's August 1990 invasion of Kuwait and referred to Kuwaitis as "dogs" who were trying to turn the women of Iraq into "two-penny whores", which led to an admonition from the judge for using coarse language in court.
-Later on 1 July, Kuwait's information minister Abul-Hassan said crude language was "expected" of Saddam.
-"This is how he was raised", said the minister.
+Later on 1 July, Kuwait's information minister Abul-Hassan said the crude language was expected: "This is how he was raised".

-Although no attorneys for Saddam were present at the 1 July hearing, his first wife, Sajida Talfah, hired a multinational legal team of attorneys, headed by Jordanian Mohammad Rashdan and including Ayesha Gaddafi (Libya), Curtis Doebbler (United States), Emmanuel Ludot (France) and Marc Henzelin (Switzerland).
+Although no attorneys for Saddam were present at the 1 July hearing, his first wife, Sajida Talfah, hired a multinational team of attorneys, headed by Jordanian Mohammad Rashdan and including Ayesha Gaddafi (Libya), Curtis Doebbler (United States), Emmanuel Ludot (France) and Marc Henzelin (Switzerland).
 Towards the end of the first hearing, the deposed president refused to sign the legal document confirming his understanding of the charges.